 If visitors from another galaxy really are going round destroying wind turbines, then it is the proof we have been waiting for that aliens are more intelligent than we are.

 The swivel-eyed, intolerant cult, which endlessly shrieks – without proof – that global warming is man-made, has produced many sad effects.

-The point is not that people who believe that global warming is man made are not a cult.
-They’re not, but even if they were, it wouldn’t matter.
-The swiveliness of their eyes or the pitch of their voice is not obviously relevant either.
+The argument fails, not because people who believe in global warming are not a cult, but because even if they were, it wouldn’t matter – global warming might be real regardless.
+The swiveliness of the proponent’s eyes or the pitch of their voice is not obviously relevant either.

-Of course, if you’re out to have fun bashing heads, or writing columns for the Daily Mail, then go ahead.
-Learn the names of as many fallacies and biases as you can (including the Latin names if possible – that’s always extra impressive) and go nuts.
+Of course, if you’re just out to have fun bashing heads, or writing columns for the Daily Mail, then go ahead and learn the names of as many fallacies and biases as you can (including the Latin names if possible – that’s always extra impressive).
+Go nuts.
 But if you’re serious about establishing or discussing the truth about something, then there is only one set of biases and fallacies you ought to care about – your own.